illdynamics/qonqrete/QUICKSTART.md

 ```

 ## 2. Define Your TasQ
-Edit `worqspace/tasq.md` to define your initial objective.
+For a new project, edit `worqspace/tasq.md` to define your initial objective.
 For example:
 ```markdown
 Create a simple Python web server that listens on port 8080 and returns "Hello, QonQrete!" for all requests.
 The script should be executable.
 ```

+To start with existing code, see the "Seeding a Project with Sqrapyard" section below.

 ## 3. Run a CyQle
 This is the default manual mode.
 You can combine flags for different behaviors.